onfido/onfido-ios-sdk/README.md

 #### Face step

-In the Face step, a user can use the front camera to capture either a live photo of their face, or a live video.
+In the Face step, a user can use the front camera to capture a live photo of their face (Photo), a live video (Video) or a motion capture using the Motion product (Motion).

-The Face step has 2 variants for the Swift interface:
+The Face step has 3 variants for the Swift interface:

 - `FaceStepVariant.photo(with: PhotoStepConfiguration?)`
 - `FaceStepVariant.video(with: VideoStepConfiguration?)`
+- `FaceStepVariant.motion(with: MotionStepConfiguration?)`

 For the Objective-C interface, you should use `ONFaceStepVariantConfig` as below.